depau/wearos-world-clock-tile/README.md

 Once installed you will be able to add only one timezone tile.

-To add more, tap on the tile, select "Manage tiles…" and tap "Add tile".
+To add more, tap on the tile, select "All cities…" and tap "Add city".

 The tiles will show up in the "Add to carousel" menu.
 Long press any tile and click `+` to add them.